safesoftware/FMETraining/README.md

  - Getting Started with the REST API

- - Using a REST Client Tool to Make Calls to the FME Server
+ - Using a REST Client Tool to Make Calls to FME Server

  - Interacting with Workspaces